-- 9.4.14 The hazard of barber chair should be considered when cutting trees under tension.
+- 9.4.1514 The hazard of barber chair should be considered when cutting trees under tension.
 Steps to prevent the sudden splitting of trunk wood should be taken.
-Preventive steps may include, but are not limited to: - various back cut methods, - wrapping a ratchet strap, rope, or chain around the tree above the notch and back cut area, or - relieving the tension in or on the tree by slackening pull ropes or removing upper parts of the tree prior to felling. - 9.4.15 Before making the back cut, there shall be a command and response from the arborist making the cut and from the workers supporting the removal operation.
-Prearranged hand signals or audible devices, such as air horns or whistle signals, may also be used.
+Preventive steps may include, but are not limited to: - various back cut methods, - wrapping a ratchet strap, rope, or chain around the tree above the notch and back cut area, or - relieving the tension in or on the tree by slackening pull ropes or removing upper parts of the tree prior to felling. - 9.4.1615 Before making the back cut, there shall be a command, such as "Stand Clear," from the equipment operator and a response, such as "Clear," from the arborist making the cut and from the workers supporting the removal operation.
+Prearranged, two way hand signals or two way audible devices, such as air hornhorns or whistle signals, may also be used.
 Only designated persons shall give such signals.

-Note: See Section 3.4.9.
+Note: See Section 3.4.917 During manual tree felling operations, involved5.

-9.4.16 Involved workers shall keep visual contact with the tree or trunk during manual tree felling operations.
+9.4.16 Involved workers shall keep visual contact with the tree or trunk until it is on the ground during manual tree felling operations.